 Do you have an idea for a dissertation topic in the fields of social sciences, health sciences or economics and are interested in a doctorate at a university of applied sciences in Saxony-Anhalt?
 Then read through the Doctoral Degree Regulations of the Doctoral Center SGW.
 Then look for a professor at the Doctoral Center SGW who would like to supervise the topic.
 It is best to make an appointment with the potential supervisor to present the topic and to win him/her over for your project.
 In the next step, you will conclude a doctoral agreement with your supervisor and submit the application for acceptance as a doctoral candidate with all the necessary documents to the doctoral committee.
 This also includes writing an exposé on the doctoral project.
 You can find the sessions of the Doctoral Committee as well as the required documents below.

-The application is sent by postal mailing and digitally to the contact person at the university where your first supervisor is located.
+The application including all required documents must be submitted both by post and digitally to the contact person at the university where your first supervisor is located.
+It is essential that the postal and digital versions match exactly (e.g. certified certificates and documents must also be scanned in).
 If the supervisor is located at Merseburg University of Applied Sciences, please send the documents to Sandra Dietzel (email@example.com).